Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 = Usage =

-Once you have completed configuring the Siteimprove plugin, if you are at a piece of content in the configuration panel, clicking on the Siteimprove icon on the right sidebar will open the Siteimprove plugin, which will provide you with the content's current issue and the page's current Digital Certainty Index (DCI) score.
+Once you have completed configuring the Siteimprove plugin and you are on a content page in the configuration panel, clicking on the Siteimprove icon in the right sidebar will open the Siteimprove plugin, which will provide you with the content's current issues and the page's current Digital Certainty Index (DCI) score.

 You will also be able to review accessibility, content and policy issues on the page you are currently editing.

+While editing a published page, the plugin provides you a page-level DCI score alongside an assessment of the readability and quality level of the page.

-You can also evaluate what the impact of unpublishing the specific page may have on your overall website quality.
+You can also evaluate what the impact of unpublishing the specific page may have on your overall DCI score and website quality.

 = Prepublish =

-If you have purchased the Prepublish add-on, you should see a Prepublish feature on the top of any page in preview mode.
+If you have purchased the Prepublish add-on, you should see a Prepublish icon at the top of any page in preview mode.

 Clicking on this button will trigger the Prepublish check, which provides live results of the accessibility and quality of the page.